 Now, to better visualize the ashfall, let’s take a look at past Yellowstone eruptions.
 In an earlier table, I showed you the amount of ashfall from monstrous eruptions.
 All in recent history.

-Here, I want you to look at the ashfall from Mount Saint Helens as a comparison in yellow.
+Now, I want you to look at the ashfall from Mount Saint Helens in the below graphic, as a comparison in yellow.
 Look how small the ash fall area looks in comparison to the mega eruptions.
-Even though we had painted the Mount Saint Helens’ eruption as a major natural disaster.
+Even though the media labeled the eruption as a major natural disaster.

 But this would be peanuts compared to the impact of Yellowstone’s supervolcano eruption.